brunoruviaro/sclork-quneo/README.md

 # sclork-quneo

+## Introduction
-sclork-quneo is a QuNeo related project for Santa Clara Laptop Orchestra (SCLOrk). sclork-quneo is a GUI for [QuNeo](https://www.keithmcmillen.com/products/quneo/) which implements mirror functionality.
+sclork-quneo is a QuNeo related project for [Santa Clara Laptop Orchestra (SCLOrk)](https://www.scu.edu/cas/music/ensembles/sclork/). sclork-quneo is a GUI for [QuNeo](https://www.keithmcmillen.com/products/quneo/) which implements mirror functionality.
 This means all actions performed on the QuNeo will reflect on the GUI on your laptop screen and vice versa.